 - Divorce Papers: the documents that detail a spouse’s intent to divorce and accompanying papers

-An affidavit of service is necessary to prove delivery of these documents.
+An Affidavit of Service is necessary to prove the delivery of these documents.

 - Dismissal of the case